akvo/akvo-flow-docs/docs/topic/fieldapp/7-managing-users.rst

 Creating a user
 -------------------
 When the Field Survey app is first opened, you first need to create one or more users.
 During data collection, a specific user is always selected.
-When you later examine the data in the backend, you will be able to see who collected a particular piece of data.
+When you later examine the data in the Dashboard, you will be able to see who collected a particular piece of data.

 To create a user, follow these steps: